Common Wild Pear Tree Saplings

 Delivered by Mail Order Direct from our Nursery with a Year Guarantee

 Pyrus communis is the native, Wild Pear tree.
-It is a great hedge plant and produces small but edible fruit.
-Pyrus communis will reach 15 metres if it grows freely as a tree.
+It is a great hedge plant and produces small, edible fruit that are good for wildlife.
+It will reach 15 metres if it grows freely as a tree.

 You can buy eating pear trees here, as well as ornamental Chanticleer pears and weeping pears.

 Bareroot hedge plants are only delivered during winter (Nov-March).